Follow these steps to open a gym:

 - A base of operations – your clients come to you

-- Lots of different revenue streams – discussed below
+- Lots of different revenue streams – are discussed below

 - Set your own schedule and work hours